SCRT-HQ/VaporShell/docs/glossary/Add-VSAppMeshVirtualNodeBackend.md

 ## SYNOPSIS
 Adds an AWS::AppMesh::VirtualNode.Backend resource property to the template.
-An object representing the backends that a virtual node is expected to send outbound traffic to.
+An object that represents the backends that a virtual node is expected to send outbound traffic to.

 ## SYNTAX